2021 Update: The Christmas Lights will begin on 1 Dec 2021

 And needless to say, those hot chocolate and coffee cups should stay in your car.

 Many of the homes that put up the festival of lights leave a Food Donation box outside.
 If you enjoyed the display and would like to do a good deed, you may want to donate some non-perishable food items.
+In 2021, one of the families will be collecting new socks for people in need.

 If your nights begin late, keep in mind that the lights at Old Scugog Road may not wait for you.
 The display usually turns off by 10pm, so plan to be there latest by 8.30pm to give yourself enough time to enjoy the exhibition.
 If traffic is light, the entire tour from one end to the other and back should take about 30 minutes.
 On weekends, it could take over an hour.